elastic/logstash-forwarder/README.md

 Logstash supports all certificates, including self-signed certificates.
 To generate a certificate, you can run the following command:

-    $ openssl req -x509 -batch -nodes -newkey rsa:2048 -keyout lumberjack.key -out lumberjack.crt
+    $ openssl req -x509 -batch -nodes -newkey rsa:2048 -keyout logstash-forwarder.key -out logstash-forwarder.crt

-This will generate a key at `lumberjack.key` and the certificate at `lumberjack.crt`.
-Both the server that is running lumberjack as well as the logstash instances receiving logs will require these files on disk to verify the authenticity of messages.
+This will generate a key at `logstash-forwarder.key` and the certificate at `logstash-forwarder.crt`.
+Both the server that is running logstash-forwarder as well as the logstash instances receiving logs will require these files on disk to verify the authenticity of messages.

 Recommended file locations: